Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 Paul, how does that make you feel?

-What June just said was how she felt.
+What June just said was how she felt

-I guess maybe I need to have more of an open heart.
+annoying about that, I guess.
+So, how does that make you feel to hear that?
+I guess maybe I need to have more of a talking heart.

 I'm so sorry.